JasonSWFu/VQscore/README.md

 ## Collaboration
 I'm open to collaboration!
-If you find this Self-Supervised SE/QE topic interesting, please let me know (e-mail:szuweif@nvidia.com).
+If you find this Self-Supervised SE/QE topic interesting, please let me know (e-mail: szuweif@nvidia.com).

 ### Citation
-If you find the code useful in your research, please cite:
+If you find the code useful in your research, please cite our ICLR paper:

-    @inproceedings{fu2019metricGAN,
-      title     = {Self-Supervised Speech Quality Estimation and Enhancement Using Only Clean Speech}, author    = {Fu, Szu-Wei and Hung, Kuo-Hsuan and Tsao, Yu and Wang, Yu-Chiang Frank }, booktitle = {International Conference on Learning Representations (ICLR)}, year      = {2024}
-    }

 ## References
 * [vector-quantize](https://github.com/lucidrains/vector-quantize-pytorch) (for VQ-VAE)